remirror/remirror/readme.md

 ## Acknowledgments

-- Many ideas were ~~stolen~~ borrowed from **[tiptap](https://github.com/heyscrumpy/tiptap)** which is a prosemirror editor for Vue.
+- The api and Many ideas were ~~stolen~~ borrowed from **[tiptap](https://github.com/heyscrumpy/tiptap)** which is a prosemirror editor for Vue.
 The concept of extensions and a lot of the early code was a direct port from this library.
 - At the time I started thinking about building an editor [Slate](https://github.com/ianstormtaylor) didn't have great support for Android devices (they've since addressed [this here](https://github.com/ianstormtaylor/slate/pull/2553))